-The innate immune system is the body's first line of defence against pathogenic organisms and a major cause of oral and systemic inflammation.
-The innate immunity functions to create a physical characteristic inflammation.
-The innate immunity functions to create a physical and complement cascade to localize and eliminate bacteria and recruit antigen-recognizing improvoyes.
-The acquired immune system involves the production of specialized cells that eliminate or prevent pathogen growth and is the basis for immunologim emenory.
+The innate immune system is the body's first line of defense against pathogenic organisms and a major cause of oral and systemic inflammation.
+The innate immunity functions to create a physical and chemical barrier to bacteria, the recruitment of inflammatory cells to the site of infection, the release of cytokines and the activation of the complement cascade to localize and eliminate bacteria and recruit antigen-recognizing lymphocytes.
+The acquired immune system involves the production of specialized cells that eliminate or prevent pathogen growth and is the basis for immunologic memory.

-- Periodontitis: The genotypes for the combination of the innete immune system markers predict the ability to maintain a normal balance of the combination of the innete immune system markers predict the ability to maintain a normal balance of the commensal craft bacteria.
-If periodontal bacteria infection occurs, the appropriate cellular and cytokine inflammatory response should be initiated.
-The occupited immune system TMT-slope, ILB, and ILT 37 genotypes predict an accentuated inflammatory response to infection resulting in an increased cytokine gene expression, and the proliferation of osteoclasts resulting in the destruction of periodontal diseases.
-The normal genotypes for IL 1 and MMP3 may have the effect to isseen the intensity of the cellular and cytokine response ascellance.
-The proliferation of the cellular and cytokine response ascellance with variable risk of systemic inflammatory conditions.
-The high risk 'C3' allele has been linked to cardiovascular disease, but there is limited data as to the effect of this open as a sole factor.
-By contrast, there is significant evidence that IL (in increases the risk of morbidity, and possible morbidity, consequent to a cardiovascular event (Mi or chronic coronary insufficiency) or with treatments for the same.
-Subgroup analyses indicate an ethnic association of risk for the cardior of the -1742 allele; a 12% increased risk of CAD in caucisain populations,

-1. Type II Diabetes: Personnel is a 37 455 reduction of risk G genotype and who are obes have a higher incidence of insulin resistance (RIS) and are at greater risk for type 2 diabetes mellitus.
-The contribution of this genotype to disease development may be the direct effect on pancrealic beta cells that produce insulin or due indirectly through the actions of other immune inflammatory
+- Periodontitis: The genotypes for the combination of the innate immune system markers predict the ability to maintain a normal balance of the commensal oral bacteria.
+If periodontal bacterial infection occurs, the appropriate cellular and cytokine inflammatory response should be initiated.
+The acquired immune system TNF-elpha, IL6, and IL17A genotypes predict an accentuated inflammatory response to infection resulting in an increased cytokine gene expression, and the proliferation of osteoclassis resulting in the destruction of periodontal ligament and alveolar bone characteristic of periodontal disease.
+The normal genotypes for IL1 and MMP3 may have the effect to lessen the intensity of the cellular and cytokine response and the severity of periodontal tissue and bone degradation. - Cardiovascular: The polymorphism within the promoter of the IL6 gene -174 G/C is associated with variable risk of systemic inflammatory conditions.
+The high risk 'G' allete has been linked to cardiovascular disease, but there is limited data as to the effect of this gene as a sole factor.
+By contrast, there is significant evidence that IL6 increases the risk of morbidity, and possible mortality, consequent to a cardiovascular event (MI or chronic coronary insufficiency) or with treatments for the same.
+Subgroup analyses indicate an ethnic association of risk for the carriers of the -174C allele; a 12% increased risk of CAD in Caucasian populations, whereas in East Aslans there is a 37 - 46% reduction of risk. - Type II Diabetes: Persons who are carriers of the IL6 -174 G/G genotype and who are obese have a higher incidence of insulin resistance (IR) and are at greater risk for type 2 diabetes mellitus.
+The contribution of this genotype to disease development may be the direct effect on pancreatic beta cells that produce insulin or due indirectly through the actions of other immune inflammatory mediators.